ankurp/Dollar/README.md

 ---- | ---------
 **`$.bind`**|Creates a function that, when called, invokes func with the binding of arguments provided.
 **`$.partial`**|Creates a function that, when called, invokes func with any additional partial arguments prepended to those provided to the new function.
+**`$.times`**|Call a function n times and also passes the index.
+If a value is returned in the function then the times method will return an array of those values.

 ### Chaining ###